If you love the Dollar Tree as much as I do then you’ve probably seen them.

 I keep two of the long narrow containers on my dresser to hold my sunglasses.

-Most of my sunglasses are not expensive so I don’t mind keeping them like this, and what’s nice is that I can fit my Ray-Bans (my better quality shades) with their case in here too.
+Most of my sunglasses are not expensive so I don’t mind keeping them like this, and what’s nice is that I can still fit my better quality shades with their case in here too.

 I placed the sunglasses in the containers very neatly for this picture but on most days I’m usually just tossing them in, so it doesn’t always look this neat but it’s nice to have a place to put them at when I’m back home.